Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Switches are the defining part of a mechanical keyboard.
 Each one of them is an individual component and a lot of the time this is why mechanical keyboards are expensive when compared to conventional keyboards.

-There’s so many terms and names used when it comes to switches that it’s hard to know what you’re getting.
-Even the colouring system isn’t standardised.
+There are so many terms and names used when it comes to switches that it’s hard to know what you’re getting.
+Even the coloring system isn’t standardized.

 So, in order to shed some light, I’ve written this article.
-I’ll round up necessary inforamtion and breakdown the differences so that you can get an idea of what switch is best for you.
+I’ll round up the necessary information and break down the differences so that you can get an idea of what switch is best for you.
 I will attempt to use as many analogies as possible to describe the typing sensation.

 My second mechanical keyboard had Cherry MX red switches.
 I sold it within a week, I hated it.
 Now, this isn’t a dig at linear switches, it’s a lesson in switch preference.
 That keyboard taught me that linear switches don’t fit my typing style and that my preference for feedback when typing is necessary.